ucsf-wynton/wynton-website-hpc/docs/status/incidents-2022.md

 * Impact: No file access
 * Damage: Running jobs (<= 14 days) may have failed, file-transfers may have failed, cluster not accessible
 * Occurrences:
+  - 2022-03-26 (5 hours): Major BeeGFS issues
   - 2022-03-18 (100 hours): Major BeeGFS issues
-* Total downtime: 100.0 hours of which 0 hours were due to external factors
+* Total downtime: 105.0 hours of which 0 hours were due to external factors

 #### Unscheduled downtimes due to other reasons